 Do I Need To Pay Gift Tax?

-The IRS requires you to file Form 709 to report financial gifts when certain conditions are met.
+The Internal Revenue Service requires you to file Form 709 to report financial gifts when certain conditions are met.
 Generally, you're required to file a gift-tax return if:

-- You made gifts to at least one other person (besides your spouse) that exceed the annual exclusion limit for the year.
+- You made gifts to at least one other person (besides your spouse) that exceeded the annual exclusion limit for the year.

 - You and your spouse are splitting all gifts made by each other during the calendar year.

-- You gave your spouse an interest in property that will end by some future event.
+- You gave your spouse an interest in property that will end when a specific event occurs in the future.

-Gift tax is applied at the same rates as estate tax, maxing out at 40% for 2021.
+Gift tax is applied at the same rates as estate tax, maxing out at 40% for 2021 and 2022.

-Whether you actually need to pay gift tax would depend on whether you've exceeded your lifetime gift-tax exclusion limit.
-For 2021, the limit is $11.7 million for individuals, doubling to $23.4 million for married couples filing a joint return.
-So you'd still need to file Form 709 if any of the above conditions apply, but you're not necessarily going to have to pay gift tax, based on how much of a cap you have left under the lifetime exclusion limit.
+Whether you need to pay gift tax would depend on whether you've exceeded your lifetime gift-tax exclusion limit.
+For 2021, the limit is $11.7 million for individuals ($12.06 million in 2022), doubling to $23.4 million ($24.12 million in 2022) for married couples filing a joint return.
+So you'd still need to file Form 709 if any of the above conditions apply, but you're not necessarily going to have to pay the gift tax, based on how much of a cap you have left under the lifetime exclusion limit.

-- Gift splitting can help to avoid having to pay gift tax on financial gifts to family members or friends.
+- Gift splitting can help you avoid paying gift tax on financial gifts to family members or friends.

-- Gift tax applies to the transfer of property or other financial gifts from one person to another.
+- The gift tax applies to the transfer of property or other financial gifts from one person to another.

 - The annual gift-tax exclusion limit can be doubled for married couples who file joint returns and choose to split gifts.